Tiberius: Heir to Augustus

-In AD 1 Augustus sent his stepson Tiberius to subdue the Germanic tribes on the Rhine frontier.
-In his campaigns, Tiberius eventually extended the Roman border as far as the Elbe but was forced to cancel plans to conquer the Suevic Marcomanni when revolt broke out in Illyria in AD 6.
+In AD 1, Augustus sent Tiberius to subdue the Germanic tribes on the Rhine frontier.
+In his campaigns, Tiberius extended the Roman border as far as the Elbe but was forced to cancel plans to conquer the Suevic Marcomanni when revolt broke out in Illyria in AD 6.

 With Tiberius's departure, succession rested solely on Augustus's two young grandsons, Lucius and Gaius Caesar.
 The situation became more precarious in AD 2 with the death of Lucius.
 Augustus, with perhaps some pressure from Livia, allowed Tiberius to return to Rome as a private citizen and nothing more.
 In AD 4, Gaius was killed in Armenia, and Augustus had no other choice but to turn to Tiberius.
 The death of Gaius initiated a flurry of activity in the household of Augustus.
 Tiberius was adopted in 26 June as full son and heir, and in turn he was required to adopt his nephew Germanicus, the son of his brother Nero Claudius Drusus and Augustus's niece Antonia Minor.
 Along with his adoption, Tiberius received tribunician power as well as a share of Augustus's maius imperium, something that even Marcus Agrippa may never have had.
 In AD 7, Agrippa Postumus, a younger brother of Gaius and Lucius, was disowned by Augustus and banished to the island of Pianosa, to live in solitary confinement.

-Thus, when in AD 13, the powers held by Tiberius were made equal, rather than second, to Augustus's own powers, he was for all intents and purposes a "co-Princeps" with Augustus, and, in the event of the latter's passing, would simply continue to rule without an interregnum or possible upheaval.
+Thus, when in AD 13, the powers held by Tiberius were made equal, rather than second, to Augustus's own powers, he was, for all intents and purposes, a "co-Princeps" with Augustus, and, in the event of the latter's passing, would simply continue to rule without an interregnum or possible upheaval.